mijndert/blog/src/posts/created-free-iphone-game-burst.md

 With [Burst](https://burst.mijndertstuij.nl/) I wanted to do things differently.
 The bubble shooter genre (if you can call it that) has a lot of games in the App Store currently, but again most are either overrun with ads and scammy in-app purchases, or they haven't been maintained in many years.

 Burst has zero ads, doesn't track you in any way, and certainly doesn't have any in-app purchases.
+I nice alternative to doomscrolling and apps that try to sell you something at every turn.

 There's a couple of features and things included: